corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 CorDapp descriptor contains some generic information about a CorDapp, such as its `vendor`, `name`, `currentVersion`, `minimumVersion`, the `hash` of the jar file as well as the `vendorCertificate`, which the CorDapp jar can be validated with. `MinimumVersion` defines the minimum supported version of the CorDapp on this Business Network. `MinimumVersion` can be bumped by the BNO if a critical vulnerability has been discovered or if a new version of the CorDapp is not backward compatible.

+#### Distribution mechanisms

 Each CorDapp definition can be associated with a *distribution mechanism*. *Distribution mechanism* defines how a CorDapp **can** be downloaded, however it wouldn't enforce a node to perform any particular **action**. *Node administrators* will be able to specify what to do in a response to a new update availability or a minimum version bump.
 For example this could be such things as to send an email or to raise a warning on the monitoring system or to download a CorDapp into a local folder and etc. This configuration will be done on a *node level* (described in the further sections), as it might vary from a node to node even within a single BN.
-It will be up to *node administrators* to configure their CDS CorDapps and to find the right balance between automation and their internal security policies.
+It will be a responsibility of *node administrators* to configure their CDS CorDapps and to find the right balance between automation and their internal security policies.
 More about automations is described in the further sections.

-BNO will not able to enforce a node to install updates. *Node administrators* should consider updating their CorDapps if a newer version is available and **must** update CorDapps if their version gets below the `minimumVersion`.
-Prompt installation can be achieved by utilising *download adaptors* and *update callbacks*, which are described in the further sections.

-CorDapps should be designed to be backward compatible.
-Corda provides mechanisms for [flow versioning](https://docs.corda.net/head/upgrading-cordapps.html#flow-versioning), [contract and state upgrades](https://docs.corda.net/head/upgrading-cordapps.html#contract-and-state-versioning), [states evolution](https://docs.corda.net/head/serialization-default-evolution.html) and [contract constraints](https://docs.corda.net/head/api-contract-constraints.html) at the platform level out-of-the-box.

-#### Distribution mechanisms

 *Distribution mechanisms* are defined by BNOs and should be matched 1-to-1 with the *download adaptors* on a node's side (described in the further sections) for automatic downloading of CorDapp updates.
 Implementations of *download adaptors* should be provided by the BNO with their CDS implementation. *Distribution mechanisms* will be pluggable and extensible.
 Each CorDapp can be associated with its own *distribution mechanism*, such as *Corda flows*, *http*, *ftp* and etc. BNOs will be able to define their own *distribution mechanisms* if they are missing from the standard implementation. *Distribution mechanisms* are uniquely defined by a *name* and might also have a custom configuration parameters, such as *download url*, *authentication parameters* and others.

-To distribute a new CorDapp update, BNO will need to:
-* manually prepare and put the jar to a *distribution location*, i.e. copy to some folder on their filesystem, upload to a CDN and etc. The distribution location is defined by the *distribution mechanism*, which the BNO has associated with the CorDapp.
-* update the CorDapp's descriptor to point to the new *distribution location*.
-This will be done via Corda flow.
-The flow will update CorDapp descriptors as well as will send notifications about new update availability to the BN members.

-Both of the steps can be triggered in an automated way from BNO's build pipeline if required

-Increment of a CorDapp's minimum version will be done via Corda flows as well, which will also send notifications about new update availability to all BN members.

-Notifications will contain descriptors of all updated CorDapps. *Node administrators* will be able to set up their nodes to automatically download an update, to send en email to node admins and etc. in response to a new update availability, by utilising *download adaptors* and *update callbacks*, which are described in the further sections.

 BNO will be storing CorDapp descriptors in their database.

-The CDS implementation will *not* match CorDapp descriptors against the actual jar files in *distribution locations*.
-It will be a responsibility of a BNO's *node administrator* to keep those in sync.

 #### Download adaptors